BLUE SKIES, GREEN GRASS, AND WARMTH

 … they were unused to seeing so many smiling faces.
 They knew adults as serious.

-Local medical officials examined the children and their 105 caregivers.
-Possessions gathered, the Poles assembled on deck to receive their own set of dignitaries.
-This time Prime Minister Fraser joined Polish Consul Count Kazimierz Wodzicki and his wife, Maria, who was instrumental in the Polish-New Zealand refugee arrangement.
+Local medical officials examined the Polish refugees.
+Possessions gathered, they then assembled on deck to receive their own set of dignitaries.
+Prime Minister Fraser joined Polish Consul Count Kazimierz Wodzicki and his wife, Maria, all instrumental in the Polish-New Zealand refugee arrangement.

 The Poles may not have understood Mr Fraser’s speech but they understood the welcome.